Easy guide to catching a bus in Buckinghamshire

 3. Board the bus

-There's a variety of different ticket types and ways to purchase them, but most bus companies in Buckinghamshire sell child and adult tickets valid for a single or return trip and multi-use tickets valid for a day, week, 4 weeks or a month.
+Most bus companies in Buckinghamshire sell child and adult tickets valid for a single or return trip and multi-use tickets valid for a day, week, 4 weeks or a month.
 If travelling frequently the multi-use tickets usually work out cheaper per trip than buying a single ticket.

 On most buses you’ll need to pay with cash; please be aware that the driver may not always have change, particularly for high value notes.
 The driver will then give you a ticket, which you should keep until you have completed your journey.
 Don’t forget, if you buy a return or a day ticket; make sure you keep it until you have completed all your journeys.

-Alternatively you can purchase some tickets in advance from your bus company’s website.
+Or you can purchase some tickets in advance from your bus company’s website.
 To find out which company operates your bus route please check the timetable.

 5. Bus Passes